MischaU8/yumyum/commands/duplicate-command_aV73mktr8Yc.md

 Version:
 Uploaded: 2023-04-17

-If you'd like to *Duplicate* a solid or curve, simply make a selection and press `shift-D` on the keyboard.
+If you'd like to *Duplicate* a solid or curve, simply make a selection and press `Shift-D` on the keyboard.

 A duplicate will be generated and selected with the [[move tool]] active, enabling you to reposition the new item.